-The African-American Male Initiative (AAMI) from the University System of Georgia, also referred to as GT-PRIME at Georgia Tech, is an Institute- and state-supported program to provide academic resources, mentoring, and leadership training to increase the enrollment, retention, graduation, and career placement of black males at Georgia Tech.
+The African-American Male Initiative (AAMI) from the University System of Georgia, also referred to as GT-PRIME at Georgia Tech, is an Institute- and state-supported program to provide academic resources, mentoring, and leadership training to support the enrollment, retention, graduation, and career placement of black males at Georgia Tech.

 AAMI is designed around five dimensions of development: Purpose and Ambition, Identity Bonding, Mentoring and Modeling, Visionary Leadership, and Social Engagement.
 The program provides a uniquely critical service for the Georgia Tech community.
 Retaining innovative talent is a global priority to meet the demands for a culturally diverse, technologically-enhanced, and environmentally responsible society.